š Complete Guide: Node.js + Express + Prisma + PostgreSQL (Docker) Boilerplate

 .env - Explore database visually

-๐ฆ Step 3.5: Install Prisma Dependencies
+Step 1: Install Prisma Dependencies

 npm i -D prisma @types/node @types/pg